rschmied/topogen/README.md

 1. clone this directory
 2. create the venv: `uv venv`
-3. activate the venv `source .venv/bin/activate`
+3. activate the venv `source .venv/bin/activate` (optional, can also run with `uv run`)
 4. install using `uv sync --frozen`

-If the Networkx mode (`--mode nx`) should be used, then the following command is required to install SciPy and NumPy dependencies.

-5. install `uv sync --all-extras --dev --frozen`
+If the Networkx mode (`--mode nx`) should be used, then the following command is required instead to install SciPy and NumPy dependencies: `uv sync --all-extras --dev --frozen`

 At this point, the `topogen` command should be available.
+Alternatively, if you did not activate the venv, use `uv run topogen`.

 ## Configuration